 A dance teacher’s income can vary anywhere between £22,000 and £24,000 per year at starting level while a seasoned dance teacher with years of experience can earn up to £50,000.
 Of course, working hours vary greatly according to the type of ballet training you wish to impart, it can range from a few classes a week at a local creative arts centre to full-time work with students wishing to forge a career path.

 So what type of dance training does one need to acquire to become a ballet instructor?
 The rigorous nature of this codified dance style means intensive rehearsing and accurate technique.
 Have you been looking for the right path to share your passion?
 Now’s the time to explore the different ways you can become a ballet teacher.

 The level of schooling required will vary according to the type of institution for which you wish to work.
-One Dance provides good guidance on which path to follow to become a ballet instructor.
+One Dance provides good guidance on which path to follow to become a ballet instructor and choosing where to teach.
 For example, it is useful to note that to teach at a state school a qualified teacher status (QST) will be required.
 Some schools might just ask for relevant education in dance while others may even require a postgraduate degree or highly recognised professional performance experience.

 If you are at the beginning of your higher education and considering your next move now’s the time to apply for a bachelor’s degree in dance education.

 The best dance schools in the UK can be found all over the country :

 - Diploma in Dance Teaching and Learning (DDTAL) at Trinity College London & The Royal Ballet School

 - Dance, Performance and Teaching, BA (Hons) at University of Lancashire

 - BA (Hons) Dance Education at Canterbury Christ Church University